datty/oauth2-login/README.md

 - `sufficient-roles`: User must have these roles assigned to login.
 - `allowed-roles`: If a user has these roles, they will be assigned to his Unix user as groups.
   All other roles will be ignored.

+#### Azure AD Setup
+Quickly noting group GID attribute setup.

+As AzureAD does not have UID/GIDs, we have to use custom attributes to add these values.
+For Users we can use custom security attributes, but for groups this functionality is not yet available.
+To add GIDs to group objects we need to register an application directory extension to create the GID property.
+This can be done using a POST request as follows:

+POST https://graph.microsoft.com/v1.0/applications/${APPLICATION OBJECT ID}/extensionProperties
+Headers:
+- Authorization = Bearer ${AzureADToken}
+Body:
+{
+    "name": "GID",
+    "dataType": "Integer",
+    "targetObjects": [
+        "Group"
+    ]
+}

+The response will contain the property name which should be in the form of extension_UUID_GID.
+Use this value for the group-gid-attribute-name setting in the azuread.conf file.